oleksandr-dubrov/bluetube/README.md

 4 Configurations.
 -----------------
-The configuration is kept in the INI file ***bluetooth.cfg*** in the root directory.
+The configuration is kept in the INI file ***bluetooth.cfg*** in the script's directory.
-The content of the file please see below:
+The content of the file below:

     ; Configurations for bluetube.
     [bluetube]